| KIT #: | 6719 |

 - Suspension system as per real vehicle

-- Rear chassis w/realistic towing pintle exact
+- Rear chassis w/realistic towing pintle exactly as on

 - Gun mount installed in fighting compartment